B3rn475/CrowdAnnotationAggregator/README.md

 Example
 ---------------------------
-For a basic example (that is not asynchronous) you can see the classes at __it.polimi.crowdannotationaggregator.bool__ and __it.polimi.crowdannotationaggregator.junit.bool__.
+For a basic example (that is not asynchronous) you can see the classes at __it.polimi.crowdannotationaggregator.examples.bool__ and __it.polimi.crowdannotationaggregator.junit.bool__.